Welcome to the Industrial Heritage Network CORNWALL & DEVON (IHNCD) page!

 Our inaugural meeting took place at the King Edward Mine Museum on the 28th March 2019.
 Take a look at the agenda here

-Our next meeting will be hosted by the Steamship Freshspring Society on the 18th September -do get in touch if you’d like to join us!
+Our next meeting will be hosted by the Steamship Freshspring Society – SS Freshspring on the 18th September -do get in touch if you’d like to join us!

 Bideford Railway Heritage Centre is a Community Interest Company that operates two heritage railway museums within North Devon at former station sites along the former LSWR branch from Barnstaple to Bideford, namely Bideford and Instow.
 We encompass and facilitate a wide range of activities from maintaining and curating an archive of local transport history to maintaining rolling stock and two signal boxes along with a short demonstration line.
 We also operate the Tarka Trail exhibition centre and refreshment coach at Bideford on behalf of Devon County Council.